Four Best Newcastle Beaches

 Visiting Australia’s second oldest city without seeing its beaches is like bringing coal to Newcastle – totally pointless.

 Life in Newcastle – one of the very few cities in the world hemmed by sea - revolves around the beach.
-Novocastrians are either coming, going or thinking about when they’ll next get to the beach.
+Novocastrians are either coming, going or thinking about when they’ll next get to one of Newcastle’s epic beaches.
 Surf apps are big here.

 Chances are you’ve come to see Newcastle’s beaches too.
-There’s six in total including 29 surf breaks.
-To help you find your patch of sand we’ve hand-picked our top four beaches in Newcastle.
+There’s six beaches in total, including 29 surf breaks.
+To help you find your patch of sand, we’ve hand-picked our top four Newcastle beaches.

 Newcastle Beach

-Bare-chested surfers boards tucked beneath their arms trot home from a surf.
-Girls with wet locks cycle the narrow streets of Newcastle East’s historic east end while passengers board the Light Rail with sandy toes.
+Bare-chested surfers, boards tucked beneath their arms, trot home from a surf at Newcastle Beach.
+Girls with wet locks cycle the narrow streets of Newcastle East’s historic east end while travellers board the Light Rail with sandy toes, heading back to their stylish Newcastle accommodation.

 The city’s most accessible beach and an easy walk or light rail ride from Crystalbrook Kingsley (alight at the end of the line), Newcastle Beach is where the city meets the sand – literally.
-With the newly refurbished historic ocean baths at one end; the iconic Bogey Hole the other, it’s undoubtedly Newcastle’s busiest stretch of sand.
+With the newly refurbished historic ocean baths at one end, and the iconic Bogey Hole on the other, it’s undoubtedly Newcastle’s busiest beach.

-Watch local surfers leap from the rocks near the Canoe Pool and paddle out for a wave behind Shark Alley (surfers particularly love Newcastle when there’s a Nor’easter).
-Swimmers dive beneath waves washing off the stress of the day, while the CrossFit crew arrive at first light to work out with a backdrop of rolling waves.
+Watch local surfers leap from the rocks near the Canoe Pool and paddle out for a wave behind Shark Alley (surfers particularly love Newcastle Beach when there’s a Nor’easter).
+Swimmers dive beneath waves, washing off the stress of the day, while the CrossFit crew arrive at first light to work out with a backdrop of rolling waves and a Newcastle sunrise.

 Merewether Beach, Newcastle

-Home to Australia’s largest festival of surfing (Surfest), Merewether didn’t get its national surfing reserve status for nothing.
-This magic stretch of Newcastle coastline is home to Merewether Surfboard Club, Australia’s most successful board riders club with the world titles to back it up.
+Home to Australia’s largest festival of surfing (Surfest), Merewether—a legend among Newcastle beaches—didn’t get its national surfing reserve status for nothing.
+This magic stretch of coastline is home to Merewether Surfboard Club, Australia’s most successful board riders club, with the world titles to back it up.
 It’s where four-time world surfing champion Mark Richards and surfers Luke Egan and Matt Hoy honed their craft.
-Ryan Callinan, currently ranked in the top 20, also hails from this iconic surf beach in Newcastle.
-On big wave days crowds flock to Merewether Point to watch surfers taking on monster swells.
+Ryan Callinan, currently ranked in the top 20, also hails from this iconic Newcastle surf beach.
+On big wave days, crowds flock to Merewether Point to watch surfers taking on monster swells.

 It’s also home to the Merewether Ocean Baths found at the far south of the beach.
 This beautiful and historic gem is the southern hemisphere’s largest ocean baths and an Instagrammers dream.
 Be sure to visit the rooftop bar of the Merewether Surf House and drink it all in (excuse the pun).